 Note: All price ranges are in US Dollars.
-The links below will take you directly to Amazon, where you can see the best prices for each gift.
+The links below will take you directly to Amazon, where you can see the best prices for each drum gift.

 – drum gifts under $20 –

 So you’re searching for drum gifts and you’re on a budget?
 No problem!
-Here are some of the most unique, interesting, and useful gift ideas for drummers.
+Here are some of the most unique, interesting, and useful gifts for a drummer.
 Best of all, these drum gifts cost next to nothing, and everything listed here is stuff that drummers will actually use.
 Buy one, or combine them to put together a great drum gift pack.

 Pearl’s PTT13 Drummer’s Multi-Tool is an extremely useful drum gift, and has everything drummers need when it comes to drum tools.
 Importantly, this has every drummer’s best friend: a drum key, for tuning and setting up.
 There are also hex (a.k.a.
 Allen) keys, a number of different screwdrivers, and a bottle opener for that after-show cold beer.
 Having a multi-tool handy during a show is priceless, because things can break or come loose without notice.
 Pearl’s PTT13 Multi-Tool is a top choice, made with high quality alloy and built to last.
 Pearl is a top brand in the drumming world, and they’ve designed this tool specifically for drummers.
 This is the ultimate drummer’s tool, and something every drummer should have in their toolbox….
 This makes the Pearl PTT13 one of the best gifts for drummers, and one of the best gadgets for drummers.